FabrizioFerrara03/ADM-HW4/README.md

 The clustering results were evaluated using three metrics: the Silhouette Score, Davies-Bouldin Index, and Calinski-Harabasz Index.
 These metrics provided insights into the quality of the clusters, including how well-separated and compact they were.
 A comparison of the clustering algorithms was conducted based on these metrics to determine the most effective approach for the dataset.

+## 3. Bonus Question

+Given the two components resulting from the PCA, a Varimax rotation was performed first to facilitate interpretation.
+Subsequently, a k-means with 3 clusters was applied and at each iteration the subdivision of the points was saved.
+Finally, the variation of the group memberships was shown through a summary Gif.